 Peanut butter can be a wonderful weight-loss food, but it happens to sabotage every ice cream pint on this list of unhealthiest desserts.
-Häagen-Dazs adds 24 grams of sugar per serving to its pint, and it also boasts a seriously high fat content.
+Häagen-Dazs adds 24 grams of sugar per serving to its pint, which also boasts a seriously high fat content.

-This double caramel ice cream bar by Magnum is the ultimate treat: it’s filled with luscious caramel and gooey chocolatey coating, and then smothered in a cracking milk chocolate shell for both creamy and crunchy textures.
+This double caramel ice cream bar by Magnum is the ultimate treat.
+It's filled with luscious caramel and gooey, chocolatey coating, and it's smothered in a cracking milk chocolate shell for both creamy and crunchy textures.
 However, indulging in this frozen dessert will set you back 270 calories and 17 grams of fat.
-Go for Magnum’s mini version instead.
+Go for Magnum's mini version instead.

 Magnum Ice Cream, Dark Chocolate Raspberry

-If you think you’re making the smart choice by choosing a fruity ice cream, think again.
-Magnum manages to pack in 26 grams of sugar and 15 grams of heart-harming saturated fat into this raspberry chocolate tub.
-Down the whole pint, and you’ll ingest a staggering 960 calories, 42 grams of saturated fat, 1.5 grams of trans fat, and 72 grams of sugar!
+If you think you're making the smart choice by choosing a fruity ice cream, think again.
+Magnum manages to pack in 26 grams of sugar and 13 grams of heart-harming saturated fat into this raspberry chocolate tub.

 Milka Chocolate Bar Oreo Bar

 Riddled with sugar, inflammatory palm oil, and artificial flavors, we see no reason to unwrap this Oreo-studded chocolate bar.
 Go ahead and dunk an Oreo into milk if you're craving cookies and cream flavor.

 Hershey's Milk Chocolate & Reese's Pieces Candy Bar